Kate-J-Ermitano/Kate-J-Ermitano-IEEE-754-Binary-32-floating-point-converter-/README.md

-#IEEE-754-Binary-32-floating-point-converter-
+# IEEE-754-Binary-32-floating-point-converter
 Simulation Project for CSARCH2

-HOW TO RUN THE CONVERTER:
+HOW TO RUN THE CONVERTER:<br>
 1.)
 Download this repository.
 2.)
 Download Apache Tomcat Server Version 9 (https://tomcat.apache.org/download-90.cgi).
 3.)
 Open the downloaded repository as a project in Ellipse/IntelliJ idea.